bagisto/bagisto-docs/docs/2.x/themes/create-theme.md

 ### Explanation of Parameters:

-- **default**: This parameter at the top of the file indicates the currently active or default theme in Bagisto.
-It is set to **`'default'`**, representing the name of the currently active theme.
+- **`shop-default`**: This parameter at the top of the file indicates the currently active or default theme for the shop in Bagisto.
+It is set to **`'shop-default'`**, representing the name of the currently active theme.

-- **themes**: This parameter allows you to define the configurations for your custom themes.
+- **`shop`**: This parameter allows you to define the configurations for your custom theme for the shop end.
 You can create and use multiple themes simultaneously in Bagisto.

-    - Inside the **`'themes'`** array, there is another array named **`'default'`**, which represents your currently active theme.
+    - Inside the **`'shop'`** array, there is another array named **`'default'`**, which represents your currently active theme.
 It contains several key-value pairs that are explained below:

         - **views_path**: This parameter specifies the path to the views or blade files for your custom theme.